Academic Catalog

 3 Credits / 3.0 Periods for Lecture

-Survey of the economic, social, cultural, and political elements of world history from the beginning of human civilization to 1500.
+A global survey of the economic, social, cultural, environmental, and political elements of world history to 1500.
 Prerequisites: None.

 SUN SUN#: HIS 1100